kurron/terraform-aws-alb/README.md

 # Overview
 This Terraform module creates an [Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/) instance.
-The balancer is empty and needs to have target groups and listeners attached to it.
+The balancer has listeners on ports 80 and 443, forwarding to two default target groups.
+It is expected that those groups are never used but, instead, listener rules are used to forward traffic to groups added after the ALB's creation.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working